Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Beschreibung

-Penny Boumelha's introduction examines the classical and mythological references and the interplay of class and sexuality in the novel.
-This edition, essentially Hardy's original book version of the novel, also includes notes, a glossary, chronology and bibliography.
+Penny Boumelha’s introduction examines the classical and mythological references and the interplay of class and sexuality.
+This edition, essentially Thomas Hardy’s original version of the novel, also includes notes, a glossary, chronology and bibliography.

-Penny Boumelha's introduction examines the classical and mythological references and the interplay of class and sexuality in the novel.
-This edition, essentially Hardy's original book version of the novel, also includes notes, a glossary, chronology and bibliography.
+Penny Boumelha’s introduction examines the classical and mythological references and the interplay of class and sexuality.
+This edition, essentially Thomas Hardy’s original version of the novel, also includes notes, a glossary, chronology and bibliography.

 Über den Autor